Retro Rocket OS

 Notes

-• Provide exactly one statement; statement separators are not supported.
+• Provide exactly one statement when using single-line EVAL; statement separators are not supported.

-• Use EVAL for small, dynamic actions.
-For larger logic, write normal procedures/functions and call them directly.
+• Use EVAL for dynamic or generated code.
+For larger logic, prefer normal procedures or separate programs.